How to Update Your Existing iOS Framework to Work With Swift Package Manager

 Alex@Maculetz BartisUtilities % swift package init — type library

 Creating library package: BartisUtilities

-and when you look into your project you should see that Package.swift has showed up to the party.
+When you look into your project, you should see that

-3. At this point it’s time to close our existing Xcode cause we’re going to generate a new .xcodeproj
+3. a.
+At this point, it’s time to close our existing Xcode because we’re going to generate a new

 In the same terminal window, run

 swift package generate-xcodeproj